uyar/piculet/docs/extract.rst

 {'full_title': 'The Shining (1980)'}

 If you want to get rid of extra whitespace, you can use the ``clean`` reducer.
-After joining the strings, this will remove leading and trailing whitespace and replace multiple whitespace with a single space:
+After concatenating the strings, this will remove leading and trailing whitespace and replace multiple whitespace with a single space:

 >>> rules = {
 ...     "items": [